 Goal involvement – The percentage of goals a player is involved in while they are on the pitch.

-BBPSBaseline BPS – Baseline BPS is a player’s BPS score minus all major point-scoring contributions.
-Therefore: Goals scored BPS, Clean sheet BPS and Assists BPS would be subtracted, plus the BPS lost for yellow cards, red cards, own goals or missed penalties added back.
-This can be used as a good indicator for a player’s influence in a game outside of just the involvements that made easy to see FPL impacts.
+BBPS – Baseline BPS – Baseline BPS is a player’s BPS score minus all major point-scoring contributions.
+Therefore: Goals scored BPS, Clean sheet BPS and Assists BPS would be subtracted, plus the BPS lost for red cards, own goals or missed penalties added back.
+This can be used as a good indicator for a player’s underlying performance and their chance of picking up bonus points when they register a return.

-Recovery – Either where a player recovers the ball in a situation where neither their team nor the opponents have possession or where the ball has been played directly to him by an opponent.
+Ball Recovery – Either where a player recovers the ball in a situation where neither team have possession or where the ball has been played directly to him by an opponent.
 If not played directly to the player, it counts as an interception.
+Goal kicks and a goalkeeper claiming or picking up the ball also count as recoveries.